This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 ‘Nah, wait,’—I raised my hand—‘I want to hear what the card says.’

 ‘All right, Tuan’—the fortune-teller shrugged— ‘if that’s what you want.’

 Of course that was what I wanted.
 Couldn’t the dozy berk see that?
 Had the dippy geezer gone off his head?
 I waited patiently for him to pick up the card and read it for me.

-The teller of fortunes bent over and carefully retrieved the card he'd dropped earlier.
-His hand was shaking like a pneumatic drill.
+The teller of fortunes bent over and took his time to retrieve the card he’d dropped earlier.
+When he did that, his hand was shaking like a pneumatic drill.

 ‘The card says, Tuan—’ the fortune-teller’s voice quivered ‘—very bad, very bad.’
 The bloke swallowed hard.